An Excerpt from Jim Conrad's

 Wiry mounted his front end atop a rock and began a series of head-lifts so extravagantly triumphant that his chin passed the vertical mark, curving his body into a shallow C. Then I noticed the females.

 From my perspective I could see eleven females around him and there must have been more.
-They were positioned so that Bloody could see their entire body lengths.
+They were positioned so that Wiry could see their entire body lengths.
 It seemed to me that each female was posing in a way that conveyed this message, "Wiry, I have witnessed your triumph, and I confirm your supremacy."
 It was like a moment in a Wagnerian opera when lesser gods emerge from the mists eerily chanting glorifications to the higher god.

 At the periphery of Wiry's circle of females also I saw four or five somewhat smaller males.
 They were all signaling with defiant head-lifts, and they were all staring exactly at Wiry.